 The algorithm used to determine this process is called Levenshtein Distance.

 This algorithm has been tested extensively across different names and name variations in our supplier's database.
-To reduce false positives the maximum edit distance change has been capped at one character.
+To reduce false positives, the maximum edit distance change has been capped at one character.
 This allows for spelling errors/variations without returning large numbers of unnecessary false positives.